 The comparative statements of net position reports separate sections for deferred outflows of resources and deferred inflows of resources.
 Deferred outflows of resources, reported after total assets, represents a reduction of net position that applies to a future period(s) and will be recognized as an outflow of resources (expense) at that time.
+Deferred inflows of resources, reported after total liabilities, represents an acquisition of net position that applies to a future period(s) and will be recognized as an outflow of resources (expense) at that time.
 Deferred inflows of resources, reported after total liabilities, represents an acquisition of net position that applies to a future period(s) and will be recognized as an inflow of resources (revenue) at that time.

 Transactions are classified as deferred outflows of resources and deferred inflows of resources only when specifically prescribed by the Governmental Accounting Standards Board (GASB) standards.
-The Authority is required to report the following as deferred outflows of resources and deferred inflows of resources: loss on defeasance of debt, connection fee funds received prior to providing sewer services, defined benefit pension plans and postemployment benefit plans.
+The Authority is required to report the following as deferred outflows of resources and deferred inflows of resources: loss on defeasance of debt, connection fees received prior to providing sewer services, defined benefit pension plans and postemployment benefit plans.